-Table 67.
+Table 66.
 Monitor specific parameters for the TcpMonitor

-Param eter Description Requi red Default value port TCP port of the application. requir ed -1 retry Number of retries before the service is marked as down . option al 0 banner Evaluation of the service connection banner with regular expression.
+Param eter Description Requi red Default value port TCP port of the application. requir ed -1 retry Number of retries before the service is marked as down . option al 0 timeout Time in milliseconds to wait for the TCP service. option al 3000 banner Evaluation of the service connection banner with regular expression.
 By default any banner result is valid. option al